followmyutopia/devextreme-documentation/api-reference/50 Common/utils/viz/3 Methods/exportFromMarkup(markup_options).md

 <!--paramName2_field9-->onFileSaving<!--/paramName2_field9-->
 <!--paramType2_field9-->function()<!--/paramType2_field9-->
 <!--paramDescription2_field9-->
-Allows you to access exported data and/or prevent it from being saved into a file on the user's local storage.
+Allows you to access exported data and/or prevent it from being saved to a file on the user's local storage.
 The parameter contains the following fields:

 <div>